 Smart businesses have an effective cyber security strategy built into their risk management policy.
-With objectives like data loss prevention, better security measures to protect system and network services, and active data management and control, cyber security strategies can have a huge impact on business’s being able to meet their goals and performance metrics.
+With objectives like data loss prevention, better security measures to protect the system and network services, and active data management and control, cyber security strategies can have a huge impact on a business’s being able to meet their goals and performance metrics.
 Here are some of the benefits of prioritizing a cyber security risk management plan.

 1. Better business reputation

 Whether you work with clients or sell to customers, it’s important to keep their best interests in mind.
 One of the best ways to establish trust and build your business is to ensure that their data is protected.
 Data breaches continue to threaten businesses, costing them customers and profits, and make the news in a negative way.
-Organizations that proactively prioritize their informational security and customer data tend to do more business, have more loyal clients, and experience more long-term success.
+Organizations that proactively prioritize their information security and customer data tend to do more business, have more loyal clients, and experience more long-term success.

 2. Increased revenue

-Data breaches can lead to lost profits from fewer customers, as well as from fines and law suits.
-Cyber security threats, like DDoS attacks, can shut down company websites and prevent traffic from engaging with your site and making online purchase.
+Data breaches can lead to lost profits from fewer customers, as well as from fines and lawsuits.
+Cyber security threats, like DDoS attacks, can shut down company websites and prevent traffic from engaging with your site and making the online purchase.
 Lax cyber security is a truly expensive endeavor.
 Businesses that have a cyber security risk management strategy do spend company resources – such as employee labor and money on software solutions – but this is an investment in the future of the company.
-Better security measures can help businesses ensure that they minimize risk of unexpected profit losses.
+Better security measures can help businesses ensure that they minimize the risk of unexpected profit losses.